shaaza/text-adventure-game/README.md

 ## Introduction

 A command-line text adventure game where you win when you wake the wizard up.
-This can be served over the web using [simple-web-server](https://github.com/shaaza/simple-web-server).
+This can be served over the web using [simple-web-server](https://github.com/shaaza/simple-web-server) (in progress) and the  [xml-generator](https://github.com/shaaza/xml-generator) macro.

 ## How to Run the Game
 1. If you haven't already, install CLISP.